-The bores show typical groundwater characteristics with conductivity ranging from 165 $\mu\text{S/cm}$ to 239 $\mu\text{S/cm}$ in bore GM6 and 454 $\mu\text{S/cm}$ to 4,100 $\mu\text{S/cm}$ for GM13 (Graph 7.7).
-The concentration of GM6 has remained relatively consistent, although GM13 shows fluctuating concentrations with a gradual increase during the prolonged drought conditions, followed by a decline after high rainfall events.
+The bores show typical groundwater characteristics with conductivity ranging from 165 μ S/cm to 386 μ S/cm in bore GM6 and 175 μ S/cm to 823 μ S/cm for GM13 (Graph 7.7).
+The concentration of GM6 has remained relatively consistent over time, whereas GM13 shows fluctuating concentrations with a gradual increase during the prolonged drought conditions, followed by a decline after high rainfall events through the previous two reporting periods.